SFU-CMPT-201/a8-pub/README.md

 * `include/` contains a header file already.
 You will use the header file for this assignment.
 Also, you need to add your own header files there.
 * You need to create `src/` and add all your `.c` files.
-* You need to make sure that you use the correct C and C++ compilers with CMake.
+* As we mentioned before, you need to make sure that you use the correct C and C++ compilers with CMake.
 As you know already, we use `clang` in this course, and the commands below set the C and C++ compilers for CMake to `clang` and `clang++`.
 What they do is setting the environment variables `CC` and `CXX`, which various programs commonly use to find the C and C++ compilers.

   ```bash
   $ export CC=$(which clang)